 How healthy are eggs?
-The latest research says there's no reason to be scared of these nutrient-rich gems.
+Research says there's no reason to be scared of these nutrient-rich gems

 With all the buzz around protein, there’s a resurgence in the popularity of eggs.
 Understandably, it’s left some of us confused.
 How healthy are eggs, and is there a limit to how many we can have in a week?

 Eggs are pocket rocket nutrient powerhouses, boasting high quality protein, vitamins A, E and B12, folate, antioxidants and omega 3 fats.
 And yet, research in the 1970s which lead to us classifying fats as ‘good’ or ‘bad’ meant eggs were struck off the good choice list.

 In this low fat love affair era of the 70s, we learned the necessity of cutting down on bad saturated fats in order to lower blood cholesterol levels and reduce our risk of cardiovascular disease.
 Misunderstanding the relationship between the cholesterol we ate and its effect on blood cholesterol (which we later discovered was insignificant), we placed eggs, which contain both saturated fat and cholesterol, firmly in the ‘off limits’ basket.
 No doubt you’ve heard someone make the declaration, “I can’t have eggs – I’ve got high cholesterol.”

 This concern was reflected in egg consumption dropping to an all time low in 1998/1999, as shown in the graph below:

 “One egg contains around 5 grams of fat, of which 1.7 grams is saturated – about the same amount as a quarter of a teaspoon of butter.”